Hubstaff Mobile App with GPS and Location Tracking

 Enable Location services on your mobile device.

 - In order to track locations, organization owners or managers must enable Track Locations (Mobile Only) in the organization settings.

 - Perform this step only when location tracking is required by your organization.

-- The Location service setting should be set to Always on iOS and High Accuracy on Android to ensure seamless location recording.
+- The Location service setting should be set to Always and Precise Locations) on iOS and High Accuracy on Android to ensure seamless location recording.